Carol Greitzer: Preservation

 Greitzer became increasingly involved with preservation and community organizing.
 One of her first major successes was saving the Jefferson Market Courthouse.
 Greitzer worked alongside Philip Wittenberg and Margot Gayle to organize local leaders and children from the community to campaign for the courthouse to be turned into a library.
 Their campaign was successful, and the building was spared from demolition and still stands today as the Jefferson Market Library.

 Greitzer was also heavily involved in a plan to remove car and bus traffic from Washington Square Park.
 In 1963 she worked with Shirley Hayes and Ed Koch to complete the plan, arguing that it would provide better outdoor space for children in the community as well as cut down on air pollution.
 Their efforts worked, and she joined Koch to symbolically push the final bus out of Washington Square Park.

 New York City Council

 When Ed Koch left his New York City Council position in 1969 to run for Congress, Greitzer decided to run for the newly vacant Council seat.
 Greitzer won and was a New York City Councilwoman, representing Greenwich Village and other downtown areas.
 Greitzer served as a Councilwoman for 22 years, beginning with her win in 1969 and ending in 1991 when she lost her Council seat to Republican Charles Millard.

-Following the nearby Stonewall riots that had occurred months earlier, Greitzer met twice with members of the Gay Activists AllianceF in May 1970.
+Following the nearby Stonewall riots that had occurred months earlier, Greitzer met twice with members of the Gay Activists Alliance in May 1970.